httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 # Privacy Considerations

-Expect-CT can be used to infer what Certificate Transparency policy is in use, by attempting to retrieve specially-configured websites which pass one user agents' policies but not another's.
+Expect-CT can be used to infer what Certificate Transparency policy a UA is using, by attempting to retrieve specially-configured websites which pass one user agents' policies but not another's.
 Note that this consideration is true of UAs which enforce CT policies without Expect-CT as well.

 Additionally, reports submitted to the `report-uri` could reveal information to a third party about which webpage is being accessed and by which IP address, by